 Johns: Finish construction on the 156th st. Project.
-Also evaluate the need for more accessible pedestrian traffic in our community.
-I believe we can incorporate expanding our paths and sidewalks with other future improvement projects.
+Also evaluate the need for more accessible pedestrian traffic in our

 WHAT ARE THE THREE MOST IMPORTANT ISSUES YOUR COMMUNITY/COUNTY IS FACING AND HOW WOULD YOU ADDRESS THEM?

 Johns: High tax rates- Reduced by continued expansion in both housing and commercial development to reduce the tax burden on each household.